sahithi0504/Summer-Research/Starter Model V2/readMe.txt

 Initial model we created through June.
-This was purely made from what we learned at teh beginning of the summer.
+This was purely made from what we learned at the beginning of the summer.